ably-labs/nextjs-chat-app-netlify/README.md

 5. Add your `ABLY_API_KEY` as an environment variable in the Netlify site settings
 6. Watch your app deploy
 7. Visit the newly created URL in your browser!

-## Make it your own

-There are a few ways that this example could be extended:

-### Add message history

-There is currently no chat history in this demo, you'll only see messages that come in after you join the chat.
-You could expand this demo by using [Ably's rewind feature](https://ably.com/docs/storage-history/history) for up to two minutes of history for free, or with a paid account, for up to ~48 hours.

-### Add user names

-There aren't any usernames sent with the chat messages.
-This demo could be extended to introduce a username input box, and to add the current username to messages as they're sent.

-The demo uses the randomly generated Ably client Id as a unique identifier - which is how it can detect if it is "me" or "someone else" who sent the message.

 ## More info